Topics, U

 Undecidability > see Decidability.

-* Types: There are many levels of understanding (of a physical phenomenon), from the 0-th level knowing that the phenomenon is claimed to exist, to understanding that it is possible (consistent with models), to understanding (a model of) how it occurs.
+* Types: There are many levels of understanding (of a physical phenomenon), from the 0-th level knowledge that the phenomenon is claimed to exist, to understanding that it is possible (consistent with models), to understanding (a model of) how it occurs [so is understanding something actually just understanding what it is like?]; It has both a psychological dimension and a truth connection.

 @ References: Weiss Mind(52) [non-classical logic]; Quine Mind(53); Sharpe Mind(65); Kiefer & Ellison Mind(65).